4 years full-time equivalent offered over 3.5 years

 Before undertaking professional experience placements, all students in this program are required to:

 Students must hold a current valid Blue Card throughout the duration of each professional experience.
 Students may be asked to present their Blue Card to facility staff on the first day of each placement and should keep their Blue Card on them at all times while attending a professional experience placement.

-The University is legally obliged to warn students that it is an offence for a disqualified person to sign a Blue Card application form.
+The University is legally obliged to warn students that it is an offence for a disqualified person to submit a Blue Card application.
 Further information may be obtained from Queensland Government Blue Card Services, the Education Professional Experience Office or from any Griffith Student Centre.